One of Wollongong's most sought-after beach suburbs. Consistently strong demand from both buyers and renters.

 Flood risk in lower pockets

 Fairy Creek runs through the suburb and some lower-lying streets near the creek have flood affectation noted on council records.
 It's worth requesting a Section 10.7 certificate and checking flood maps before making an offer on any property in the lower eastern pockets.
-Not all of the suburb is affected — but buyers should verify specifically, not assume.
+Not all of the suburb is affected.
+But buyers should verify specifically, not assume.

 School catchment competition